DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 \right).
 $$

-This is a standard self-supervised contrastive objective.
-It pulls together two views of the same sample and pushes the anchor away from all other samples.
+This is a purely self-supervised objective.
+It rewards two views of the same sample for being similar and penalizes similarity to all other samples.

-Now compare it to a supervised variant that excludes same-class negatives from the denominator:
+Now compare it with a supervised variant that excludes same-class negatives from the denominator:

 $$
 \mathcal{L}^{\mathrm{NSCL}}(f)